Learn and Explore

-Shenandoah National Park is one of only a few national parks that allow pets on trails.
-The regulations that cover pets and their owners have been carefully developed to allow you to share your park experience with your pet while still protecting the native animals and other park resources, as well as other visitors.
-If you choose to bring your pet to Shenandoah you must be prepared to follow the regulations.
+Shenandoah National Park is one of the few national parks that allow pets on trails.
+The regulations covering pets and their owners are put in place to allow you and your pet to share a Park experience while protecting Park resources, as well as other visitors.

-Remember that you are taking your pet into a different environment and you are responsible for your pet.
-Do you have enough water for yourself and your pet?
+Remember that you are taking your pet into a different environment and that you are responsible for your pet.
+Do you have enough water for you and your pet?
 Does your pet have the endurance (and paw pads!) to hike the trail you have chosen?
-What will your pet do if you encounter a bear or a snake?
-Are you prepared for the unexpected?
-Have you considered your pet in your preparations?
-Nearly every summer weekend we have numerous carry-outs when hikers are injured or become ill.
-It takes all our staff to keep our visitors and the park safe.
+How will your pet react if you encounter a bear, a skunk, or a snake?
 If your pet becomes disabled on the trail, what will you do?
 With a little preparation, you and your pet can have an enjoyable trip to Shenandoah National Park.